Fundament-Software/scopes/doc/cpp_users.rst

     }

-Scopes supports a form of structured exception handling that is monomorphic, light-weight and C compatible.
+Scopes supports a form of structured exception handling that is monomorphic, light weight and C compatible.
 A value of any type can be raised using the ``raise`` form, and handled using the ``try .. except`` form::

     using import struct